Jeremiah Burke Sanderson: Stockton

 Shortly after losing his position as principal, Sanderson relocated to Stockton, California, where he continued to strengthen the educational system for Black children through teaching.
 His excellence in his teaching position soon gave him a reputation that spread throughout the cities of California, which resulted in certain Black families sending their children to Sanderson's school from great distances.
 Following his earlier actions in Sacramento and San Francisco, Sanderson continued to write letters to the school board.
 He, and many others, became pleased with the progress that the school had made.

 Oakland

 Sanderson spent his last days in Oakland, California, where his priorities shifted to church matters.
 While he lived in Oakland that he became the secretary of the 1875 annual conference of the African Methodist Churches of California.
+Sanderson served as the pastor of the First African Methodist Episcopal Church in Oakland (formerly known as Shiloh A.M.E.
+Church) from 1874 until his death in 1875.

 Death

 Sanderson was killed instantly on August 19, 1875 when he was struck by a Southern Pacific train.